dkn16/multi-fidel-gan-21cm/README.md

 ### model

 Our model is constructed in model.py, in principle people do not need to care about most settings here, as they are adopted from the styleGAN2 architecture.
 One thing you may need to pay attention is the `ConstantInput` class.
 The output of `ConstantInput.forward` must have the same hidth-to-width ratio as your final desired output.
 For example, here in our code, is ratio is 1/2 because our desired lightcone image has a resolution of $(256,512)$.

+Another thing is the initialization of model: here in train.py we copyied the params of the first layer for four times to form a bigger first layer, as our high-fidelity images is four times larger than the low-fidelity images.
+If your high-fidel and low-fidel images have different sizes, you should also initialize your model params carefully, instead of just read an low-fidel GAN model in.

 ### training